aandradebio/V2IDA/README.md

 ### Usage
 ```
-./v2ida.sh ID_NAMES REF I F P
+./v2ida.sh id ref pair-end initial final parts
 ```
-**ID_NAMES** is the name of a [.tab](https://github.com/aandradebio/V2IDA/blob/master/samples.tab) file containing the sequencing mode (pair-end or single-end) in the first line and in the next lines should be the sample name, r1.fastq file and r2.fastq file.
+**id** is the name of a [.tab](https://github.com/aandradebio/V2IDA/blob/master/samples.tab) file containing sample name, r1.fastq file and r2.fastq file in the same line.
+Other samples should be placed in the next lines.
+One sample per line;

-**REF** is the reference genome used for alignment (default: fasta format)
+**ref** is the reference genome used for alignment (default: fasta format)

+**pair-end** or single-end mode

-**I** is the inicial nucleotide for quasispecies reconstruction
+**initial** is the inicial nucleotide for quasispecies reconstruction

-**F** is the final nucleotide for quasispecies reconstruction
+**final** is the final nucleotide for quasispecies reconstruction

-**P** is how many parts you would like to divide the genome for quasispecies reconstruction (eg. 1 if you dont want to divide)
+**parts** is how many parts you would like to divide the genome for quasispecies reconstruction (eg. 1 if you dont want to divide)

 **Example:**
 ```